pnp/List-Formatting/column-samples/number-text-emoji-progressbar/README.md

-# Progress bar with text or emoji
+# Progress bar using text or emoji

 ## Summary
 This sample demonstrates how to display a progress bar by repeating text or emoji using the **padStart** operator.